apache/mxnet/docs/static_site/src/pages/api/cpp/docs/tutorials/multi_threaded_inference.md

 Examining the current state of thread safety in MXNet we can arrive to the following conclusion:

 1. MXNet Dependency Engine is thread safe (except for WaitToRead invoked inside a spawned thread.
-Please see Limitations section).
+Please see Limitations section)
 2. Graph Executor which is Module/Symbolic/C Predict API backend is not thread safe
 3. Cached Op (Gluon Backend) is not thread safe

-The CachedOpThreadSafe and corresponding C APIs were added to address point 3 above and provide a way to do multi-threaded inference.
+The CachedOpThreadSafe and corresponding C APIs were added to address point 3 above and provide a way for MXNet users to do multi-threaded inference.

 ```
 /*!